miguehm/fox-docs/src/how-works/fox-sec.md

 print(getrusage(RUSAGE_SELF).ru_maxrss) if isLinux else print(0)
 ```

-Prints the execution time and, if on Linux, the maximum resident set size.
+Prints the execution time and, if on Linux, the maximum peak ram registered during the execution.

 # Main Execution